HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-02-05-Monitoring-Dropbox.md

 ## Conclusion

+It's still amazing to me with how little effort, you can arrive at a pretty sophisticated monitoring setup if you know your way around Circonus.
-The method illustrated here is in pretty universal.
+Also not that the method illustrated here is in pretty universal.
 If you can extract the numerical digest from any tool on the command line you can follow the steps and get your stuff monitored.

 For the specific case in point, the files remaining metric really benefited from taking it into the context of the whole system resource usage.